mfadiilahrio/Bottom-Navigation-Bar/README.md

 # Bottom-Navigation-Bar

-This is sampe app for bottom navigation bar using react native
+This is sample app for bottom navigation bar using react native

 # How to install